aharisov/todo_list_angular/README.md

 In order to execute this project locally you must:

-- install all dependencies at the root of the project
+- install all dependencies at the root of the project and navigate to `http://localhost:4200/`

 ```bash
      npm install